-As at the effective date of this report, reserves have yet to be attributed to the Company's interest in Block 2B or PEL 37.
+As at the effective date of this report, reserves have yet to be attributed to the Company's interest in Block 11B/12B, Block 2B or PEL 37.
 Prospective and contingent resources have been attributed to the Block 2B.
-Resources have not been attributed to PEL 37 as the Company has not had any of the identified prospects audited or prepared by an independent qualified reserves evaluator or auditor in accordance with the Canadian Oil and Gas Evaluation Handbook.
+Resources have not been attributed to Block 11B/12B or PEL 37 as the Company has not had any of the identified prospects audited or prepared by an independent qualified reserves evaluator or auditor in accordance with the Canadian Oil and Gas Evaluation Handbook.